• Skip to primary navigation

 • ¼ cup (60 ml) water

-• 1 tsp (tsp) cornstarch mixed 1 tsp water
+• 1 tsp (tsp) cornstarch mixed with 1 tsp water

 Instructions

-• Mix the cornstarch with a little bit of water, then stir it into the rest of the sauce ingredients
+• Mix the cornstarch with 1 tsp of water until no lumps remain, then stir it into the rest of the sauce ingredients.

-• Then add the garlic and ginger and fry for another minute
+• Then add the minced garlic and ginger and fry for another minute.

-• Finally, pour the sauce over the mushrooms and stir constantly as the mixture bubbles up and thickens.
+• Finally, add the sauce to to the mushrooms in the frying pan and stir constantly as the mixture bubbles up and thickens.

-• Serve your teriyaki mushrooms with a sprinkle of sesame seeds and spring onion, with rice, noodles and veggies of your choice
+• For serving, garnish your teriyaki mushrooms with a sprinkle of sesame seeds and spring onion.
+Serve with rice or noodles and veggies of your choice.

 Notes